obulka/blink_raymarch/README.md

 ## Gizmos

+### sdf_material

+This gizmo lets you set the surface properties of an object, and can be passed into an 'sdf_primitive' node in order to apply the surface material to the primitive.

+The surface properties include:
+- diffuse colour
+- specular
+- specular roughness
+- specular colour
+- transmission
+- transmission roughness
+- absorption colour
+- refractive index
+- emission
+- emission colour

 ### sdf_primitive

 This gizmo lets you choose the shape, dimensions, location, and surface properties of an object.
 It takes other sdf_primitives as inputs, and all nodes in the 'children' input will be positioned relative to it.
 The children will also interact with the shape according to your selection, allowing you to intersect, subtract, and blend the objects.
 You can also use any shape as a bounding volume of its children in order to improve performance.

-The surface properties include:
-- reflection
-- transmission
-- diffuse colour
-- roughness
-- emission (placeholder for when 'path marched' global illumination is added)

 You can select the refractive index of the object as well as the medium the camera, and therefore the ray, starts in.